Skip to content

 Section titled “Edge & network protection (what protects it)”

-• Ingress: Cloudflare → outbound-only cloudflared QUIC tunnel (host systemd) → kamal-proxy :80.
+• Ingress: Cloudflare Load Balancing → two distinct outbound-only Dallas cloudflared tunnel UUIDs (two auto transport replicas each, normally QUIC) → kamal-proxy :80.
 No inbound web port is open on any host.
+A 30-second sibling-gated watchdog heals degraded connectors; checksum-verified updates roll through the secondary pair and then the primary pair.
 TLS terminates at Cloudflare (proxy.ssl: false); the www-edge Worker fronts www/apex for locale redirects, R2 webpack-asset serving, and cache rules.

 • Firewall — three layers: